qmk/qmk_firmware/keyboards/dz60/readme.md

 ## Build The Firmware

-Make example for keyboard (after setting up your build environment):
+Make example for this keyboard (after setting up your build environment):

     make dz60:default